MachiavelliII/machiavelli.github.io/_posts/2024-06-03-How_I_Got_My_First_€€€€_Bounty.md

 [*] information_schema
 ```

-I reported It and In just one hour the triager forwarded the report to the company, and they acknowledged the vulnerability.
+I reported the vulnerability, and within just one hour, the triager forwarded my report to the company.
+They quickly acknowledged the issue.

 ![main](/assets/img/First_€€€€/main.webp)